Best Game Design Schools Online & On-Campus

-Like Lewis University, DePaul University is another private Catholic university based in Chicago, IL.
+Like Lewis University, DePaul University is another private Catholic institution based in Chicago, Illinois.
 DePaul offers students a game design program that teaches the details and fundamentals of game design.
-This program will help prepare you for work that ties with the interactive media and computer gaming fields.
-You will also get the opportunity to collaborate with teams of creatives that consist of writers, audio designers, artists, and programmers during your study.
-You’ll also learn about the entire game development cycle from the initial idea to prototyping, documentation, implementation, and testing.
+This program prepares students for work in the interactive media and computer gaming fields.
+Students collaborate with creative teams of writers, audio designers, artists, and programmers as they gain knowledge of the entire game development process from initial idea development to prototyping, documentation, implementation, and testing.

-Some of the classes required as part of your study include animation, game sound design, programming, and scripting for games.
-The campus offers four gaming labs for you to study at: the gameplay lab, the augmented reality lab, the playtest and usability lab, and the development and research lab.
+Some of the required classes include animation, game sound design, programming, and scripting.
+The campus offers four easily-accessible gaming labs: the gameplay lab, the augmented reality lab, the playtest and usability lab, and the development and research lab.

-DePaul University is ranked No. 17 among the Best Catholic Colleges in America as well as No. 10 of the best schools that offer quality information technology programs.
+DePaul University ranks at #17 among the Best Catholic Colleges in America as well as #10 among the best schools that offer quality information technology programs.

 6. Saint Edwards University